Entering Aged Care

 They will want to gather some personal information, see your ACAT letter, and see your fee notification advice letter arising from your assets and income assessment (or if the latter is not yet available, they'll likely ask that you provide some financial information).

-Once you receive a suitable offer of a place, you can indicate your acceptance and close down any other applications.
+Once you receive a suitable offer of a place, you can indicate your planned acceptance and close down any other applications.

 Step 5 - Enter into agreements